iric-soft/epcy/doc/rna_tools.rst

 Working on RNA quantification
 =============================

-EPCY is a generic method, which can be used to analyse several types of quantification data like statistical tests, compare to Differential Expression methods specifically design to analyse RNA quantification data.
-However, EPCY have specific tools, *pred_rna* and *profile_rna*, to simplify the analysis of RNA data.
+In contrast to most Differential Expression methods specifically designed to analyse RNA quantification data, EPCY is a generic method that can be used to analyse several types of quantification data, similarly to statistical tests.
+However, EPCY provides specific tools, *pred_rna* and *profile_rna*, to streamline the analysis of RNA data.

 bulk RNA
 --------